Gar: Evolutionary history

 Gars are considered to be the only surviving members of the Ginglymodi, a group of bony fish that flourished in the Mesozoic.
 The oldest known ginglymodians appeared during the Middle Triassic, over 240 million years ago.
-The closest living relative of gars is the bowfin, with the gars and bowfin together forming the clade Holostei.
-The oldest known fossils of anatomically modern gars are from the Upper Jurassic (Kimmeridgian) of Mexico, around 157 million years old.
+Because they have the slowest known rate of molecular evolution among all jawed vertebrates, it has also slowed down their rate of speciation.
+The closest living relatives of gars are the bowfin, with the gars and bowfin together forming the clade Holostei; both lineages diverged during the Late Permian.